Teachers & Performers

 The following is a list of Hardanger fiddle teachers, performers and Hardanger fiddle groups (spelemannslag) who are interested in coming into contact with potential students, fellow musicians, workshop and concert organizers, dance groups, and others.
 The players listed are HFAA members variously experienced in teaching, performing, and playing for dance, among many other things.
 The list is for public use, with the intention of providing a resource with which to contact players and groups who are interested in sharing their music and their experience.
+The list is in alphabetical order beginning with the region of our beginnings in the USA, the Midwest.

 Disclaimer: The information in this listing has been volunteered by members of the HFAA.
 The HFAA has not ranked, endorsed, or otherwise vouched for the information provided.
 This listing is provided for information only.